-In 2016, there was an estimated number of 18,600 jobs for Bailiff in 2016 (in the United States).
+In 2016, there was an estimated number of 18,600 jobs in the United States for Bailiff.
 There is little to no growth in job opportunities for Bailiff.
 There will be an estimated 1,400 positions for Bailiff per year.

 The states with the most job growth for Bailiff are Iowa, Colorado, and Washington.
 Watch out if you plan on working in New Jersey, Maine, or Mississippi.
 These states have the worst job growth for this type of profession.